2018 Sulawesi earthquake and tsunami: International and private

-Aid deliveries to affected areas are hampered by the vast destruction of the local infrastructure.
-Most roads are severely damaged and Palu's local airport does not have the capacities to handle the large influx of material, leading to severe delays in aid distribution across the region.
+Aid deliveries to affected areas were hampered by the vast destruction of the local infrastructure.
+Most roads are severely damaged and Palu's airport does not have the capacities to handle the large influx of material, leading to severe delays in aid distribution across the region.

 Aftermath

 A month after the quake, 206,524 people had been made refugees.
 By April 2020, thousands were still without housing or hospital facilities, amidst the COVID-19 pandemic.